OSC/ood-ansible/README.md

 ## Installing a specific version

-`ondemand_package` defaults to `latest` meaning this will install the latest version on the versioned yum/deb repository.
-For example, it'll install the latest version, 2.0.20 from the versioned 2.0 yum repo.

-We use `ondemand_package` for the `name` paramter of the [ansible yum](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/yum_module.html) so you can speicify a specific version with `ondemand-2.0.20` or use the comparison operators ansible supports.
+The `ondemand_package` variable controls the version of the rpm/dep package installed.
+The default value of `ondemand` will install the latest version from the relevant repository, but will not upgrade an existing installation.
+You can install a specific version using the full package name (e.g. `ondemand-3.0.3`) or use the comparison operators supported by the `name` parameter of the ansible [yum](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/yum_module.html) or [apt](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html) modules.
+Use `latest` to upgrade an existing installation.

 ### Installing from latest or nightly